superfliege/azure-docs.de-de/articles/load-balancer/load-balancer-get-started-internet-az-portal.md

 ## <a name="log-in-to-azure"></a>Anmelden an Azure

-Melden Sie sich unter „https://portal.azure.com“ im Azure-Portal an.
+Melden Sie sich unter „https://portal.azure.com“ am Azure-Portal an.

 ## <a name="create-a-zone-redundant-load-balancer"></a>Erstellen eines zonenredundanten Lastenausgleichs